Ksky1995/embedded-portfolio/Topcon_sokkia_service_technician/README.md

 ## Summary

-Service engineer specializing in high-precision surveying instruments.
+Service engineer with **hands-on experience at Topcon authorized dealer**, specializing in high-precision surveying instruments.
-Focused on system-level troubleshooting across optical, electronic, and mechanical domains.
+Experienced in system-level troubleshooting across optical, electronic, and mechanical domains.

-Worked with professional-grade equipment using manufacturer-level repair and calibration procedures.
+Applies industry-standard repair and calibration practices to ensure measurement reliability and performance.

 ---